-Mr. Mirisola holds a B.S. in Management Information Systems from the University of Massachusetts-Dartmouth.
+Mr. Mirisola attended the University of Massachusetts Dartmouth.

 Kate Shamsuddin

 Ms. Shamsuddin has served as the Company's Chief Product Officer since January 2020.

 Prior to being the Company's Chief Product Officer, Ms. Shamsuddin served as Senior Vice President of Strategy from January 2018 to December 2019, Vice President of Strategy from September 2016 to December 2017 and Director of Product Strategy from February 2015 to September 2016.
 Prior to joining the Company, Mrs. Shamsuddin worked in strategic services at Blue Cross Blue Shield Association ("BCBSA"), a national association of 35 independent, community-based, and locally operated Blue Cross Blue Shield companies.
 At BCBSA, Mrs. Shamsuddin developed strategic initiatives and products to use across all of the Blue Cross Blue Shield companies.